O-I/sliding_puzzle/README.md

 **The current status:**

 I have an implementation of A* that uses Manhattan distance as the heuristic.
-It currently solves the worst case 8 puzzle (31 moves to reach the goal state) in about five minutes.
+It now solves any 8 puzzle, including the worst case scenario (31 moves to reach the goal state), in at most 2 seconds, or if no solution exists, immediately says so.

-Preliminary tests with randomly generated 4 x 4 grids suggest that the current implementation is insufficient for solving the 15 puzzle in a reasonable amount of time.
+Tests with randomly generated 4 x 4 grids still suggest that the current implementation is insufficient for solving the 15 puzzle in a reasonable amount of time.

 **Next, I'll try:**